 Funded places available for January 2023 start

-- Real-world assignments are designed to develop and consolidate your new key skills.
+- Optimum balance of theoretical and practical learning: The course offers a variety of learning experiences, including industry-based learning, which are sure to enrich your studies.
+Real-world assignments are designed to develop and consolidate your new key skills.

 PgCert (60 credits)

 You will complete three 20 credit modules to obtain a PgCert.
 This PgCert also counts as credit towards our MA Applied Arts and Social Practice, after completion of the PgCert, you’ll have the option to obtain the MA on a part-time basis the following year by completing three additional modules and a dissertation.

 Teaching, learning and assessment

 Teaching comprises a combination of lectures, seminars, tutorials, case studies and projects.
 Assessment will take the form of essays, reports, exams and presentations.

 Depending on which modules you choose, you will only need to study one day a week for a 10-week semester: please speak to the Programme Leader to get insight on how to make this flexible schedule work for you.

 Normally, there are around 10 – 15 students enrolling on the course each year.